NLTSS: Development

 The bulk of the programming for NLTSS was done in a Pascal extension developed at Los Alamos National Laboratory known as "Model".
 Model extended Pascal to include an abstract data type (object) mechanism and some other features.

 NLTSS was saddled with a compatibility legacy.
 NLTSS followed the development and deployment of the Livermore Time Sharing System (LTSS) in the Livermore Computer Center at LLNL (~1968–1988?).
 NLTSS development began about the same time LTSS was ported to the Cray-1 to become the Cray Time Sharing System.
 To stay backward compatible with the many scientific applications at LLNL, NLTSS was forced to emulate the prior LTSS operating system's system calls.
 This emulation was implemented in the form of a compatibility library named "baselib".
-As one example, while the directory structure and thus the process structure for NLTSS was naturally a directed graph (process capabilities could be stored in directories just like file capabilities or directory capabilities), the baselib library emulated a simple linear (controller – controllee) process structure (not even a tree structure as in Unix) to stay compatible with the prior LTSS.
+As one example, while the directory structure and thus the process structure for NLTSS was naturally a directed graph (process capabilities could be stored in directories just like file capabilities or directory capabilities), the baselib library emulated a simple linear (controller – controlled) process structure (not even a tree structure as in Unix) to stay compatible with the prior LTSS.
 Since scientific users never accessed NLTSS services outside the baselib library, NLTSS ended up looking nearly exactly like LTSS to its users.
 Most users weren't aware of capabilities, didn't realize that they could access resources across the network, and generally weren't aware that NLTSS offered any services beyond those of LTSS.
 NLTSS did support shared memory symmetric multiprocessing, a development that paralleled a similar development in the Cray Time Sharing System.

 Even the name NLTSS was something of a legacy.
 The "New Livermore Time Sharing System" name was initially considered a temporary name to use during development.
 Once the system began to run some applications in a dual system mode (sort of a virtual machine sharing drivers with LTSS) a more permanent name, LIncs Network Operating System (LINOS), was chosen by the developers.
 Unfortunately, the management at LLNL decided that the name couldn't be changed at that point (seemingly because the prior term had been used in budget requests) so the temporary development NLTSS name stayed with the system throughout its lifetime.

 A mass storage system was also developed in parallel with NLTSS that used the LINCS protocols (same file and directory protocols as NLTSS).
 This system/software was later commercialized as the Unitree product.
 Unitree was generally superseded by the High Performance Storage System (HPSS) that could loosely be considered a legacy of LINCS and NLTSS.
 For example, LINCS and NLTSS introduced a form of third party transfer (to copy file to file in NLTSS a process could send two requests to file servers, one to read and one to write and direct the file servers to transfer the data between themselves) that carried through in modified form to Unitree and HPSS.